-- 11. MODIFICATIONS.
-The permittee shall not modify the approved activity or plans and specifications on file with the District without the prior approval of the managers. - 12.
+- 10. MODIFICATIONS.
+The permittee shall not modify the approved activity or plans and specifications on file with the District without the prior approval of the managers. - 11.
 INSPECTION AND MONITORING.
 After issuance of a permit, the District may perform such field inspections and monitoring of the approved activity as the District deems necessary to determine compliance with the conditions of the permit and these Rules.
 Any portion of the activity not in compliance shall be promptly corrected no later than 14 days after written notice of probable violation, sooner if identified in the notice.
 In applying for a permit, the applicant consents to entry upon the land for field inspections and monitoring, or for performing any work necessary to bring the activity into compliance.
-The cost of the District for field inspections and monitoring, including services of consultants, shall be payable by the permittee as provided in Paragraph 4 of Rule K. - 13.
-SUSPENSION OR REVOCATION.
-The District may suspend or revoke a permit issued under these Rules wherever the permit is issued in error or on the basis of incorrect information supplied, or in violation of any provision of these Rules, or if the preliminary and final subdivision approval received from the municipality or county is not consistent with the conditions of the permit. - 14.
+The cost of the District for field inspections and monitoring, including services of consultants, shall be payable by the permittee as provided in Paragraph 4 of Rule K.

+- 12. SUSPENSION OR REVOCATION.
+The District may suspend or revoke a permit issued under these Rules wherever the permit is issued in error or on the basis of incorrect information supplied, or in violation of any provision of these Rules, or if the preliminary and final subdivision approval received from the municipality or county is not consistent with the conditions of the permit. - 13.
 CERTIFICATION OF COMPLETION.
 The District will certify completion of an activity for which a permit has been issued under these Rules and authorize the release of any required security upon inspection and submittal of information verifying completion of the activity in accordance with the approved plans and conditions of the permit.
 Copies of documents, with evidence of recording where appropriate, that establish easements or provide for maintenance of structures required by the permit shall be filed with the District before completion can be certified and any security released.
 All temporary erosion and sediment controls practices (such as silt fence) must be removed following approval of the certificate of completion and before security release.
 No activity may be certified as complete if there are any unpaid fees or other outstanding permit violations.
-If the District fails to make a determination as to compliance of an activity with the conditions of the permit within 60 days after submittal of the foregoing information verifying completion, the activity shall be deemed complete and any surety shall thereupon be released. - 15.
+If the District fails to make a determination as to compliance of an activity with the conditions of the permit within 60 days after submittal of the foregoing information verifying completion, the activity shall be deemed complete, and any surety shall thereupon be released. - 14.
 PERMIT TRANSFERS.
 Transfer of a permit without a plan change may be administratively approved upon receipt of a permit application from the transferee with the applicable fees and any required surety.
 Transfer of a permit with plan changes shall be processed as a new permit application under these Rules.
-No permit may be transferred if there are any unpaid fees or other outstanding permit violations.
-Permit transfer does not release the original permittee from liability under the permit or extend the permit term. - 16.
+No permit may be transferred if there are any unpaid fees or other outstanding permit violations unless the District, in its discretion, agrees to the transferree's assumption of outstanding obligations.
+Permit transfer does not extend the permit term.
+Property transfer does not release the original permittee from liability under the permit, absent a permit transfer. - 15.
 OTHER PERMITS.
-The applicant shall secure all environmental permits and approvals required by other governmental entities, and promptly provide the District with copies of such permits and approvals after issuance. - 17.
+The applicant shall secure all environmental permits and approvals required by other governmental entities, and promptly provide the District with copies of such permits and approvals after issuance. - 16.
 ADMINISTRATION OF RULES.
-The District Administrator shall administer and enforce these Rules under the direction and control of, and subject to the powers expressly reserved to, the managers.
-At any time within 5 days after a decision or determination by the District Administrator interpreting or applying these Rules, the applicant, permittee or any other person or political subdivision with an interest in the decision or determination, may appeal to the
+The District Administrator shall administer and enforce these Rules under the direction and control of, and subject to the powers expressly reserved to, the managers. - 17.
+SEVERABILITY.
+If any provision of these Rules is adjudged unconstitutional or invalid by a court of competent jurisdiction, the remainder of these Rules shall not be affected thereby.